Discover Sagres: The best of the Algarve's wild west

 Towering cliffs, crashing waves, soft sands ranging in tones from gold to terracotta - it's all high drama along the Algarve's Atlantic coast beaches.

 Many of these wild, windswept spots won't have anything as fancy as a beach bar or rows of sun loungers.
-Lose yourself in the wilderness of Praia do Telheiro and Praia da Ponta Ruiva, which, like many of these beaches, require a bit of effort to reach them.
+Lose yourself in the wilderness of Praia do Telheiro and Praia da Ponta Ruiva, which, like many of these beaches, require a bit of effort to get to.

 Others are easier to get to but no less compelling.
 There's plenty of space to colonise at Praia da Bordeira, which, in spite of its 2 km of golden sands, has only one beach bar and little else.